SaparovPetr/myriad/daredevil - безрассудный.md

-# daredevil - безрассудный

-Marked list of collocations with "on one's own" (самостоятельно):
+Marked list of collocations with "daredevil" (безрассудный):

-1. **on one's own initiative**
-2. **on one's own terms**
-3. **on one's own time**
-4. **on one's own accord**
-5. **on one's own path**
-6. **on one's own schedule**
-7. **on one's own journey**
+1. **daredevil stunts**
+2. **daredevil behavior**
+3. **daredevil attitude**
+4. **daredevil acts**
+5. **daredevil adventures**
+6. **daredevil personality**
+7. **daredevil feats**

 ### Examples in Different Tenses:

-- **Present Perfect**: She has learned to manage her finances on her own.
+- **Present Perfect**: He has always been a daredevil, trying extreme sports without hesitation.
-- **Past Simple**: He traveled on his own for the first time last summer.
+- **Past Simple**: She performed a daredevil stunt that amazed the audience.
-- **Past Continuous**: They were trying to solve the problem on their own without any help.
+- **Past Continuous**: They were engaging in daredevil activities during their vacation.
-- **Past Perfect**: She had already completed the project on her own before the deadline.
+- **Past Perfect**: He had already completed several daredevil feats before he turned 30.

-The phrase "on one's own" means to do something **independently or without assistance**.
-For example, when someone decides to travel **on their own**, they are taking the journey by themselves, showcasing their ability to handle situations independently.
-Understanding this phrase can enhance discussions about autonomy and self-sufficiency in various contexts.
+The term "daredevil" describes someone who is **recklessly bold or adventurous**, often taking risks that others might avoid.
+For example, a person known for their **daredevil stunts** might engage in activities like skydiving or bungee jumping.
+Understanding this term can help convey the idea of thrill-seeking and adventurous behavior in various contexts.